 About Rotorua, New Zealand

-The city of Rotorua lies within the Bay of Plenty region.
+The city of Rotorua is located in the Bay of Plenty region.
 This area is home to some of the most amazing beaches in New Zealand, tons of orchards and gardens, incredible scenery, and natural geothermal wonders.
-The drive from Rotorua to Taupo is one of my favorites for all its incredible sights along the way!
+The drive from Rotorua to Taupo is one of my favorites for all its incredible sights along the way (it’s known as the Thermal Explorer Highway – a suitable name, if you ask me).

 The name Rotorua comes from the Māori word meaning “second lake” and this city sits on the south shore of Lake Rotorua.
-But there are also more than a dozen other lakes and rivers nearby, making this an incredible destination for water activities like white water rafting and boating.
-There are also great bike trails, forests to hike through, and adventurous activities for thrill-seekers.
+But there are also more than a dozen other lakes and rivers nearby, making this an incredible destination for water activities like whitewater rafting and boating.
+There are also great bike trails, forests to explore and adventurous activities for thrill-seekers.

 Almost 40% of Rotorua’s population identifies as Māori, making this a hub of the Māori culture.
 It’s an amazing place to learn more about the Māori people and traditions while you’re here.